johnyli-jaskari/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics/README.md

 (a) Hae sana kirjoittamalla ```/user``` ja painamalla Enter.  (b) Poistu manuaalista painamalla kirjainta ```q```.  <br>

 ### Part 2 Navigation
+- From your home directory, navigate as follows.
+After each cd, run pwd to confirm where you are.  <br>
 Komento: ```cd /etc``` ja ```pwd```

 Tuloste: ```/etc```